malishav/OSCOAP/draft-selander-ace-object-security-05.md

 Depending on use case and ordering of messages provided by underlying layers, an endpoint MAY maintain a sliding replay window for Sequence Numbers of received messages associated to each Cid.

 A receiving endpoint SHALL verify that the Sequence Number received in the COSE object has not been received before in the security context identified by the Cid.
+The receiving endpoint SHALL also reject messages with a sequence number greater than 2^56-1.
 Note that for the server, the relevant Sequence Number here is the Client Write Sequence Number and vice versa for the client.

 OSCOAP is a challenge-response protocol, where the response is verified to match a prior request, by including the unique transaction identifier (Tid as defined in {{sec-context-section}}) of the request in the Additional Authenticated Data of the response message.